MRaahulVignesh/DragCoefficientCalculation/README.md

 1. Since, during the calculation of V, the vehicle will be coasting in neutral.
 Therefore, the propulsive force is taken as zero (Ft = 0).

-2. The angle of inclination of the road is 0ofrom the horizontal. (assumed)
+2. The angle of inclination of the road is 0 degree from the horizontal. (assumed)

-Therefore, the actuatal motion equation becomes into,
+Therefore, the actuatal motion equation becomes into the above specificed equation.

- Ft - (Fd+Frr) = Ma

 ### Procedure:
 1. Drive to a flat road with little traffic or wind.